7 week series

 Lisa Hildebrand, CrossFit Morden Coach

 - Pregnancy and Postnatal Athleticism Coach (Brianna Battles)

 - CrossFit Level 1 Trainer

 This class is taught by Lisa Hildebrand, a CrossFit Level 1 trainer whose specialty is pregnancy and postpartum coaching.
-She’s currently enrolled in Brianna Battles Pregnancy and Postpartum Athleticism Course.
-Lisa has been nursing for 6 years at Boundary Trails Health Center, where she has developed a love for the ER/ICU.
+Lisa has completed Brianna Battles’ Pregnancy and Postpartum Athleticism Course 2.0.
+She’s also been nursing for 6 years at Boundary Trails Health Center, where she has developed a love for the ER/ICU.
 She’s your average girl, didn’t grow up playing sports, and did the bare minimum physical requirements.
 In 2015, Lisa and her husband Josh started working out in Joel and Brooke’s garage, where they immediately knew this was something they were going to love.
 It went beyond fitness and developed into a family of like-minded people.
 She’s able to give great insight into fitness and pregnancy with her first-hand experience and has developed a passion for women’s health.

 In addition to getting in a great workout, I will help guide you to move safely with a focus on your pelvic floor and fitness.
 We only get one body so let’s do our best to show it some love and respect.

 What to bring?